telerik/xaml-docs/controls/radribbonview/features/ribbon-controls/screentips.md

 ### Setting Icon

-The screen tip allows you to display an image next to the Description contnet.
+The screen tip allows you to display an image next to the Description content.
 To set the icon, use the `ScreenTip.Icon` attached property.

 #### __[XAML] Setting screen tip icon__
 {{region radribbonview-screentips_6}}